Yarsanism: Haft Tan or seven persons

 The secondary mazhariyyats of the First Epoch include the archangels Gabriel, Michael, Israfil and Azrael, and a female angelic being.

 The mazhariyyats of the Second Epoch include Salman, Qanbar, Muhammad, Nusayr (who is either Jesus Christ or Theophobus) and Bahlool.
-It also includes Fatimah, the daughter of Muhammad as the incarnation of the female angel.
+It also includes Fatimah, Muhammad's daughter, as the incarnation of the female angel.

 The mazhariyyats of the Third Epoch include Shah Fazlullah Veli, Baba Sarhang Dudani and Baba Naous.

-In the Fourth Epoch, the Haft Tan or 'seven persons' charged by Sultan Sahak with responsibility for the affairs of the inner realm consist of the following:
+In the Fourth Epoch, the or 'seven persons' charged by Sultan Sahak with responsibility for the affairs of the inner realm consist of the following: